jkresner/focusd/docs/why.md

 Sometimes, one sentence or in my case three words is all it takes.

 Unresolvable differences boil down to not being able to see another's perspective.
-In long disputes, without something like focusd it can impossible even to express ones perspective.
+In long disputes, without something like focusd it can be impossible even to express ones perspective.
 The worst scenario is when parties begin mis-projecting intent in an ongoing vicious cycle.
 Eventually if a 3rd party mediates, sides are rewarded on presentation and negotiation skills instead of historical behavior.

-focusd is an empathy tool designed to close gaps with optimistic hopes to stop divergence before dialog.
+focusd is an empathy tool designed to close gaps with optimistic hopes to stop divergence before dialog ends.